makersacademy/takeaway-challenge/README.md

 * Adhered to creating an MVP with no unnecessary features

 ## Focus for the coming week
 * Increase ability to gain visibility into and debug live web-apps
+* Learn to test Sinatra routers